kamalesh24/Data-API/README.md

 # Data API

-A backend project to implement REST API and experiment with the http methods(GET, POST, PUT and DELETE).
+A backend project to create REST API and experiment with the http methods(GET, POST, PUT and DELETE).

 ## Getting Started